dotmpe/nodejs-express-socketio-seed/ReadMe.rst

 See below for details, and `Branch docs`_ for work in process.

 :FIXME: angular socket.io seems to be out of order (dotmpe/project)
-:FIXME: set-up master again to something without experiments
-:XXX: After x-nodejs-socketio-ng-seed-mpe, started new repo for clean set-up.
-Should finally ditch that.
-:TODO: angular client integration either goes or does something together with express-client
+:XXX: angular client integration either goes or does something together with express-client
-:TODO: loose the src/dotmpe too, move stuff to lib/
+:XXX: loose the src/dotmpe too, move stuff to lib/
+:XXX: should set-up master again to something without experiments
 :XXX: there aren't any tests

 Tree docs